 A summary of the test results is shown in Tables 5-1 and 5-2.
-The density, uniaxial compressive strength, the tangent Young's modulus and the tangent Poisson ratio versus sampling depth are shown in Figures 5-1 to 5-4.
+The density, uniaxial compressive strength, the tangent Young's modulus and the tangent Poisson ratio versus the depth at which the samples are taken (borehole length), are shown in Figures 5-1 to 5-4.